-After I have set up a new journal (as described in this blog post) my journaling falls into 3 main sections: Monthly, Weekly, Daily and Miscellaneous.
+After I have set up a new journal, my journaling falls into 4 main sections: Monthly, Weekly, Daily and Miscellaneous.

 - Monthly Calendar (traditional or circular layout)

 - Goals for the month

 - Social Media Icons (to track followers on various social networks at the beginning of each month)